 - A. In the event of a permanent change of duty shift, the Employer shall ensure that every employee is advised of the intention to change the shift and provide a final schedule showing the days and hours of each shift.
 Once these provisions have taken place, the employees shall automatically initiate shift bidding.
-The Employer shall provide all provisions prior to thirty (30) calendar days of the permanent change of shift to employees. - B. In the event there is a change of any scheduled event (i.e., special duty assignment, training, commander's call, formation) outside the employee's regularly scheduled workdays and hours, normally notice shall be given to the employees fifteen (15) calendar days prior to the schedule change. - C. If a change of schedule is made during the current pay period, the employee will continue the premium or receive increased pay entitlements in accordance with OPM regulation.
+The Employer shall provide all provisions prior to thirty (30) calendar days of the permanent change of shift to employees.
+The employee has the right to waive the 30-day requirement if agreed to by both the employee and management. - B. The Employer shall make all resources, equipment, and training available to all shifts equally during their respective duty hours.
+In the event there is a change of any scheduled event (e.g., special duty assignment, training, commander's call, formation, proficiency live fire) outside the employee's regularly scheduled workdays and hours, normally notice shall be given to the employees fifteen (15) calendar days prior to the schedule change.
+Schedule change will be in accordance with unit or installation mission training requirements or as outlined in employees Position Description.
+The employee has the right to waive the 15-day requirement if agreed to by both the employee and management.

+C. If a change of schedule is made during the current pay period, the employee will continue the premium or receive increased pay entitlements in accordance with OPM regulation.

 Section 5.
-Normal shifts for employees assigned to flight operations consists of either ten (10)-hour shifts or twelve (12)-hour shifts.
+Normal shifts for employees assigned to flight operations consists of either eight (8)-hour, ten (10)-hour, or twelve (12)-hour shifts.
 The Employer reserves the right to implement mandatory overtime rules as necessary, as allowable by law.
 It is understood by all parties, that temporary modifications to shift scheduling may be necessary in the event of emergency or increased security posture.

 Section 6.
 In any circumstance whereby an employee is requested or required to return to duty to attend a function, perform a task, or be present outside the normally scheduled duty hours, the employee shall receive a minimum of two (2) hours overtime pay, regardless of any other pay considerations.
 If further time is necessary for completion, subsequent accrual shall also be at the overtime rate.
-Once the task the employee was contacted for is completed, he may depart without penalty and the Employer cannot manufacture further tasking.

 Section 7.
 When the Employer requires a medical examination of an employee, the Employer shall assume all responsibility for the costs.
-The employee shall also receive payment for the time spent for the examination.
+Generally, exams shall be scheduled during the employee's normal duty hours.
+Employees who cannot receive an exam during normal duty hours may receive applicable overtime/compensatory time.
+In such circumstances, the Employer will be notified ahead of time.